QuantitativeBytes/qbRayTrace/README.md

 In this episode I go over the basic geometry of the virtual camera that we use to actually make ray tracing work.
 We take a look at the basic geometry and how it works and then go on to look at how to implement that in C++ code.

 https://youtu.be/KBK6g6RFgdA

+Note that for this episode and beyond, the qbLinAlg repository code is also included.